Iron ore miners wait to assess Australian cyclone damage

 Woodside said it had given employees at both facilities the all clear to return to work after evacuating non-essential personnel from both plants on Monday.
 The company declined to comment on any impact to production.

-The North West Shelf and Pluto LNG plants have a combined capacity of over 20 million tonnes per year, around 85 percent of Australia's annual exports.
+The North West Shelf and Pluto LNG plants have a combined capacity of over 20 million metric tons per year, around 85 percent of Australia's annual exports.

 A red alert - meaning residents must seek shelter - remains in effect for Port Hedland and the mining hubs of Tom Price and Paraburdoo, according to the Australian Bureau of Meteorology.